 During the mid-1930s, drought combined with heat to kill farm crops and leave livestock with little to eat.
 (See Image 4.)
 In 1936, North Dakota recorded both its record highest temperature and its record lowest temperature.
 Steele recorded a high temperature of 121° F on July 6, 1936.
 It was 114°F in Bismarck the same day.
 (See Maps 1-8.)
 However, just five months earlier, on February 15, 1936, the thermometer read -60°F in Parshall.
 That gives North Dakota a temperature spread of 181 degrees.
 (See Image 5.)
 Only two other states have more extreme temperatures: Montana (187 degrees) and Utah (186 degrees).

-The effects of a string of dry, hot summers could not be overcome by a single wetter than usual year in 1935.
-Long-term drought does not give up to irrigation or conservation practices.
+The effects of a string of dry, hot summers cannot be overcome by a single wetter than usual year.
+In 1935, North Dakota farmers had more rain than usual, but the rainfall did not end the drought that lasted until the end of the decade.
+Nor do the effects of long-term drought yield to irrigation or conservation practices.
 After years of below-normal rain or snowfall, the moisture in the lower levels of the soil becomes depleted.
 Seeds may not sprout.
 (See Image 7.)
 Exposed topsoil blows away in the wind.
 Prairie fires can start easily in dry brush and burn until they run out of fuel.